axiell/imu-api-dotnet/README.md

     The TexQL for double nested tables is even more complex.

+1.
-1. More importantly, findTerms is more secure.
+    More importantly, findTerms is more secure.

-    With `findTerms` a set of terms is submitted to the server which then builds the TexQL *where* clause.
+    With `FindTerms` a set of terms is submitted to the server which then builds the TexQL *where* clause.
 This makes it much easier for the server to check for terms which may contain SQL-injection style attacks and to avoid them.

-    If your code builds a *where* clause from user-entered data so it can be run using `findWhere`, it is much more difficult, if not impossible, for the server to check and avoid SQL-injection.
+    If your code builds a *where* clause from user-entered data so it can be run using `FindWhere`, it is much more difficult, if not impossible, for the server to check and avoid SQL-injection.
 The responsibility for checking for SQL-injection becomes yours.

 ### 3.1.5) Number of Matches

 All of the *find* methods return the number of matches found by the search.
-For `findKey` and `findKeys` this number is always the exact number of matches found.
-The number returned by `findTerms` and `findWhere` is best thought of as an estimate.
+For `FindKey` and `FindKeys` this number is always the exact number of matches found.
+The number returned by `FindTerms` and `FindWhere` is best thought of as an estimate.

 This estimate is almost always correct but because of the nature of the indexing used by the server’s data engine (Texpress) the number can sometimes be an over-estimate of the real number of matches.
 This is similar to the estimated number of hits returned by a Google search.